 Hankook recommends that you check your tyre pressure once each month.

-The optimum air pressure level for your tyre can be found on the inner side of the car door, inside the fuel cap or in the car manual (the location of the sticker can vary according to country).
+The optimum air pressure level for your tyre can be found on the inner side of the car door, or in the car manual (the location of the sticker can vary according to country).